 4) Instead of having the feeling of being in a nice tiny Spanish hostel, I had the feeling that I was in Chinatown because 99% of residents in this hostel were Chinese, and well, they were VERY loud screaming in the corridors in the morning.

 Well, that’s basically it.
-The only negative emotions I experience in Seville in December were all about the hostel.
+The only negative emotions I experienced in Seville in December were about this hostel.

 At the reception, we have asked about things to do in Seville, where it would make sense to go in the evening and where to have dinner in Seville.
 That’s how we found out about one wonderful place which had just opened 3 weeks before our arrival.
 And it was just 5 minutes away from our hostel.

 The place was really fabulous!
 Honestly, I’m a fan of places like that.
 It was a marketplace-style cafe consisting of many different booths.
 There were crepes, paellas, seafood, fresh oysters, sweets, rice, pasta and many more amazing booths.